 Rising Tax Exactions

-The federal government is the greatest beneficiary of inflation; politicians, government officials and their proteges its greatest profiteers.
-When inflation raises money incomes it lifts taxpayers into progressively higher income tax brackets and thus allocates an increasing share of their incomes to government.
+The federal government is the greatest beneficiary of inflation; politicians, government officials, and their protégés are its greatest profiteers.
+When inflation raises money incomes, it lifts taxpayers into progressively higher income tax brackets and thus allocates an increasing share of their incomes to government.
 It pushes them all toward the top rate.
 Similarly, it boosts government exactions through state and local income taxes, corporate income taxes, estate taxes, and other levies with progression features.

 Business income and taxation are especially affected by monetary depreciation.
 When prices rise, a distortion in profits takes place.
 They are made to appear larger than they actually are.
-Inflation drives the cost of replacing plant and equipment above the original cost, but for tax purposes government recognizes only the original costs and thus forces business to overstate its actual earnings.
+Inflation drives the cost of replacing plant and equipment above the original cost, but for tax purposes, government recognizes only the original costs and thus forces businesses to overstate their actual earnings.
 It levies income taxes on imaginary profits which, in reality, are inflationary costs of maintenance.

 The great popularity of inflation rests on its benefits to government.
 The federal government as a giant debtor reaps vast fortunes from monetary depreciation.
 On its nearly two-trillion-dollar debt it reaps gains of tens of billions of dollars every year.
 It may add new debt through budgetary deficits, and yet, the mountain of debt, in terms of purchasing power, may not rise at all because inflation may melt it away even faster.